galacticcouncil/Basilisk-node/docs/CONTRIBUTING.md

 ## Contributing

-The `HydraDX` project is an Open Source Project if you'd like to help us please follow these rules so that our lives are easy
+The `Basilisk` project is an Open Source Project if you'd like to help us please follow these rules so that our lives are easy

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)